SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 - Execute: Run the compiled circuits on the specified quantum service.
 The quantum service could be a remote quantum hardware or a local simulator.

 Now is the time to start with `Snowflurry` and go over the tutorials.
-You could also consult with the [Library reference page](./library.md).